4. What is the legal basis for processing your personal data?

 • Processing is carried out by us in our capacity as a not-for-profit body with a political, philosophical, religious or trade union aim provided: -

-- the processing relates only to members or former members (or those who have regular contact withit in connection with those purposes); and
+- the processing relates only to members or former members (or those who have regular contact with

 - there is no disclosure to a third party without consent.

 An example of this may be where a record of sensitive data may need to be kept by us so that effective pastoral care may be provided to members;

 • Explicit consent of the data subject.
 An example of this would be your consent to joining a mailing list so that we can keep you informed about news, events, activities and services and process your gift aid donations and keep you informed about PCI events;